FreeCAD/FreeCAD-documentation/wiki/Sketcher_CompCreateFillets.md

 ## Description

-**Create a fillet** is an icon button in the Sketcher geometries toolbar that groups tools to create fillets.
+**Create fillet** is an icon button in the Sketcher geometries toolbar that groups tools to create fillets.
 Click on the down arrow to its right to expand the icons below it and select a tool.

 ## Types of fillets